 Andre died at 33 over 20 years ago from a drug overdose.
 The stigma around this kind of death leaves those left behind confused.
 How do we tell others about him without pity or shame?
 For a time, when people asked about my family, I’d leave him out.
 It was too hard to explain.
 If he’d died in a car accident, from cancer or some other cause that seemed out of his control, it would be different.
-But suicide and drug overdose open the door for judgment and misunderstanding from well-meaning people.
+But death from a drug overdose, suicide or other hard-to-explain ways open the door for judgment and misunderstanding from well-meaning people.
 I didn’t want or need any of that.
 Neither would he.

 Today, though, it’s his birthday and I want you to know my brother.
 He deserves that.

 When I think of Andre, the first thing that comes to mind is his physical stature.
 As a kid, he resembled Mowgli from the Jungle Book: skinny and dark skinned with a head full of coarse black hair.
 He was a wild child.
 Andre climbed walls and jumped off just for fun.
 When he was 13, he got a new mini bike.
 He asked me if I wanted to go for a spin, so I hopped on.
 He took off fast, full throttle racing down a gravel road with me hanging off the back screaming for dear life.
 I never went on the back of a bike with him again – only on my own, with a helmet.
 He taught me to ride and, though it was his pastime, I learned to be confident behind the handlebars.
 He loved to go fast, do handstands, wheelies, jumps… That was Andre, happiest when he was in motion.